27. 9. 2022

 There was a gated driveway connecting the villas and they were less than a minute apart.
 In total, the complex has eight villas that can accommodate up to eight people each.
 In total, we rented four of them to accommodate 32 people at once, at a cost of about 30k euros for the entire month.

-The location was fairly okay compare to the other accommodation, 10min from the nearest shop and less than half an hour to the nearest beach.
+The location was fairly okay compared to the other accommodation, 10 minutes from the nearest shop and less than half an hour to the nearest beach.
 All the villas had their own pool, plenty of space to work (3 big tables all of them), sufficient internet speed, and enough privacy - there were three bathrooms in each villa.
 The terrace with a grill was also a nice addition.

 Lanzarote has quite some places to explore, so there was no shortage of activities.
-You could go surfing at Playa De Famara, go-karting nearby the capital city, hiking volcanos, or visit unique architectural attractions by Cesar Manrique.
+You could go surfing at Playa De Famara, go-karting near the capital city, hike volcanos, or visit unique architectural attractions by Cesar Manrique.

 Do something extra

 Our workation is taken in a very relaxed manner.
 As a company we don't really organize any kind of activities, rather we leave it up to our team members.
 Being over 30, we quickly realized it’s impossible to meet at least once at the same time - therefore we decided to organize a BBQ session in one of the villas.